 - Encourage independence: Children with more independence and who are able to do a few things for themselves, will feel happier and tend to settle more quickly at school.
 There are a few skills which you can practise at home to help your child become independent; however, don’t worry if your child can’t do all of these things before they start school, children are supported by teachers and staff at school to help develop these skills.
 At home, support your child to be ready and prepared for a group lunchtime by ensuring they always eat at a table, have access to their own cutlery and pour their own drinks; children should also try using a tissue to blow their nose, tidying up after themselves, dressing themselves, being fully toilet trained during the day and washing their own hands properly.
 This last one is particularly important at the moment.
 It is something that we are continuing to do with the children at nursery and should be something you reinforce at home.

 - Strengthen fine motor skills: This is something that we have been developing with each child since the day they started nursery; and you will be surprised at how some of the activities which you are probably already doing with your children at home, are actually strengthening their fine motor skills!
-As you may be aware, to become a confident writer, children need strong fine motor skills giving them good control of their hand muscles.
+As you may be aware, to become a confident writer, children need strong fine motor skills to give them good control of their hand muscles.
 You can help develop these further at home by playing with small objects, such as lego, beads and puzzles.
 Practising activities such as tying shoelaces and using a knife and fork also require strong fine motor skills.

 - Sharing stories: An integral part of children’s first year at school is phonics.
 It is through phonics that children gain the skills they need in order to become competent readers and writers.
 Just by sharing stories with your children on a regular basis, helps prepare them to learn phonics at school.
 After sharing a story, encouraging them to retell the story or make props to act it out, will further help develop their understanding of specific words and the book in general.